Clemson-Software-Engineering/Music-Visualizer/README.md

 - [Demos and Screenshots](#demos-and-screenshots)

 ## Mission Statement
 This is a free, open-source project designed with the goal to work with Spotify APIs to visualize music as it is played.
-We will connect to the music streaming platform and will pull the .wav data.
-The project will evaluate the frequencies using the Fast Fourier Transform and produce an accompanying image to the beat of the song.
+We will connect to the music streaming platform and will pull the .mp3 data.
+The project will evaluate the media frequencies, convert them into a more useable form of data, and output them onto the screen in a graph form to visualize the data.

 ## Features and Requirements List
 This project utilizes the Web Audio API.